 However, $E$ is not a nef vector bundle since its quotient can be non-nef.
 The analytic subset of $C$ is either $C$ itself or the points.
 In the two cases, the restriction of $E$ to these analytic sets is psef in the weak sense.
-In particular, we can not hope that if the restriction to a vector bundle to any analytic set is psef in the weak sense, the vector bundle has to be nef. } \end{myex} Let us recall some basic definitions of the psh functions on a complex space.
+In particular, we can not hope that if the restriction to a vector bundle to any analytic set is psef in the weak sense, the vector bundle has to be nef. } \end{myex} Let us recall some basic definitions of the psh functions in a complex space.
 We recommend the article \cite{Dem85} for further information and reference.

 Recall that the definitions of test functions and currents are local in nature.
 To define them on a complex space $X$, we can identify $X$ as a closed analytic subset of an open set $\Omega \subset \C^N$.
-Then smooth forms on $X$ are defined to be the image of the restriction of smooth forms on $\Omega$ on the regular part of $X$.
+Then smooth forms on $X$ are defined as the image of the restriction map of smooth forms on $\Omega$ on the regular part of $X$.
 The topology is induced by quotient topology.
-The corresponding dual space is then defined to be the space of currents on $X$. \begin{mydef}(D\'efinition 1.9 \cite{Dem85}) A locally integrable function $V$ over a complex space $Z$ is called weakly psh (resp. weakly quasi psh) if $V$ is locally bounded from above and $i \d \dbar V \geq 0$ in the sense of currents (resp. $i \d \dbar V \geq \alpha$ in the sense of currents with $\alpha$ a smooth form on $Z$).
+The corresponding dual space is then defined as the space of currents on $X$. \begin{mydef}(D\'efinition 1.9 \cite{Dem85}) A locally integrable function $V$ over a complex space $Z$ is called weakly psh (resp. weakly quasi psh) if $V$ is locally bounded from above and $i \d \dbar V \geq 0$ in the sense of currents (resp. $i \d \dbar V \geq \alpha$ in the sense of currents with $\alpha$ a smooth form on $Z$).